StefanCardnell/LoLTracker/README.txt

 README:

 - The exectuable is compiled for WINDOWS 64-bit.
 It will not work on UNIX or 32-bit system, but it is possible to compile for UNIX (see below).
-- I AM A PROGRAMMING NOOB!
-The source code is probably inefficient and is largely uncommented, while the program itself could be riddled with bugs.
+- The source code is probably inefficient and is largely uncommented, while the program itself could be riddled with bugs.

 [USING THE WINDOWS EXECUTABLE]